-The following list of activities and events are those that you can do in the weeks leading up to the holidays, and the weeks you have off together as a family (at least I hope most of you are getting some vacation time!)
+The following list of activities and events are those that you can do in the weeks leading up to the holidays, and the weeks you have off together as a family.
+I've based most of my recommendations on families of four, but of course many of the activities will accomodate larger families without too much of an additional cost!
 Have anything to add?
 Leave a comment and tell me what it is!

 2) Christmas Lights Across Canada (CLAC) program: we're proud to have this sponsor on the blog again this year!
-CLAC will be launched with an official illumination ceremony to kick off the holiday celebrations.
+CLAC will be launched with an official illumination ceremony to kick off the holiday celebrations on December 5th, 2018 at 7 p.m.
 Stay tuned to the blog for more details in the coming days!
 Cost: FREE!

 3) Magical Winter Lightscapes projection show, a walk through Confederation Park and hot chocolate: If you miss the illumination ceremony in #2, you can still head downtown and see the lights!
 There will also be a beautiful winter lightscapes projection show playing all month long on Parliament Hill.
 It plays on loop every night from 5pm - 11pm throughout the Christmas Lights period.
 Cost: under $20 for 4 hot chocolates

 4) The Ottawa Farmer's Market Christmas Market.
 Some delectable delights can be found at this central market in Ottawa.
 If heading down to Lansdowne isn't your thing, there are Christmas markets ALL over town including North Gower, Cumberland, and even one at the Canadian Museum of History!
 Cost: FREE, unless you spend a lot of money on gifts and treats - can't help you with that one :)